actblue/change-request-log/README.md

 `PATH` is optional.
 To update an existing project and create a change request,
 run:

-    rake update[SUBMODULE]
+    rake update[SUBMODULE,REV]

-This does roughly the following behind the scenes, in case you need to do it
+`REV` defaults to `master`.
+This does roughly the following behind the scenes, in case you need to do it yourself:
-yourself:

     git checkout -b req-UNIQUENAME
     cd SUBMODULE